Jovenel Moïse: Political career

-In 2015, Haitian President Michel Martelly designated Moïse as the presidential candidate of the political party he had founded, the center-right Haitian Tèt Kale Party (PHTK).
-In his campaign, Moïse promoted biodynamic agriculture as an economic engine for Haiti, whose population was over 50% rural.
+In 2015, Haitian president Michel Martelly designated Moïse as the presidential candidate of the political party he had founded, the center-right Haitian Tèt Kale Party (PHTK).
+In his campaign, Moïse promoted biodynamic agriculture as a way to support Haiti, whose population was over 50% rural.

-In the first round of the 2015 Haitian presidential elections, held on 25 October 2015, Moïse officially received 32.8% of the votes with 54 candidates competing, resulting in a runoff election in which Moïse would be running against the runner-up of the first round, Jude Célestin.
+In the first round of the 2015 Haitian presidential elections, held on 25 October 2015, Moïse officially received 32.8% of the votes, resulting in a runoff election in which Moïse would be running against the runner-up of the first round, Jude Célestin.
 However, an exit poll conducted by the Haiti Sentinel reflected that Moïse had only received about 6% of the vote, and Célestin called the results fraudulent.
 As a result, thousands of people took to the streets in violent protests, forcing the postponement of the runoff election.
 In their wake, the 2015 ballot was ultimately annulled in June 2016.
-In February 2016, following the incumbent President Michel Martelly's resignation at the end of his term, special elections were held by parliament, and Jocelerme Privert was installed as interim president until new elections could be held.
+In February 2016, after President Michel Martelly's term ended, special elections were held by parliament and Jocelerme Privert was installed as interim president until new elections could be held.